dmgeurts/getcert_paloalto/README.md

 ### Notes
-+ As best-practice, one should use separate SSL/TLS Service Profiles for each Portal and Gateway.
++ As best-practice, one should use separate SSL/TLS Service Profiles for Portal and Gateway.
 These scripts assume best-practices are followed, but will also work with single-profile configurations.
 + With Palo Alto Networks Firewalls specifically, updating the SSL/TLS Service Profiles is only required when the name of the certificate referenced by the SSL/TLS Service Profile changes.
   + pan_instcert won't know if it's being called to install or update a certificate.
 Hence the SSL/TLS profile is always updated if parsed.